soxfox42/tak/README.md

 # Tak

+> [!NOTE]
+> This project is mostly idle.
+I'm not adding any more implementations of my own for the time being.
+It's also not a very good benchmark, since all it really does is test an extremely recursive function.
+>
+> Feel free to submit PRs though, I'll get to them when I can, and update results accordingly :)

 [Tak](https://en.wikipedia.org/wiki/Tak_(function)) is a simple benchmark function.
 This repo contains some scripts I wrote to test various language implementations.

 It is defined as follows: